gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ### Deleting resources
 Option 1:
 Just remove resource from config file, and 'terraform apply' again.
 This way your config file will match current state of your infra.
+Best practice specially if working in team.

 1. Delete specific resource
 ```